-- 5.1.1.1 Conservation areas for water, water supply, plants and wildlife, and dams necessary for achieving this purpose; - 5.1.1.2 Farming and horticulture, including raising and harvesting crops, truck gardening, grazing and livestock raising, but not including piggeries or the raising of animals for fur: - 5.1.1.3 Nurseries, forests and tree farms, provided that any equipment necessary for these uses is normally stored so it is not visible from district or property boundaries; - 5.1.1.4 Recreation, including golf courses, municipal, county or state parks (but not an amusement park), boating, fishing, hunting (where legally permitted), MARINAs, landings and any non-commercial recreation use; - 5.1.1.5 In a business, commercial or industrial district, any of the foregoing uses which are conducted for profit, or for which a fee or similar charge is made, and allowed within the Flood Plain/Wetlands District, provided that such uses are otherwise permitted in the district overlapped by the Flood Plain/Wetlands District; - 5.1.1.6 Subject to General Laws, Chapter 131, Section 40 and 40A access across land within the district overlapped; and - 5.1.1.7 The Board of Appeals may grant a special permit to allow any use or STRUCTURE otherwise permitted in the district overlaid by the Flood Plain/Wetlands District if it is clearly shown that the land intended for said use or structure is included within the Flood Plains/Wetlands District through mapping error, or that no portion of said proposed new use or structure will be below the flood plain elevation as defined in this Bylaw. - 5.1.2 Floodway Data In Zones A and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - 5.1.2.1 Base Flood Elevation Data Base flood elevation data is required for subdivision proposals or other developments greater than 5 acres, within unnumbered A zones.
+- 5.1.1.1 Conservation areas for water, water supply, plants and wildlife, and dams necessary for achieving this purpose; - 5.1.1.2 Farming and horticulture, including raising and harvesting crops, truck gardening, grazing and livestock raising, but not including piggeries or the raising of animals for fur: - 5.1.1.3 Nurseries, forests and tree farms, provided that any equipment necessary for these uses is normally stored so it is not visible from district or property boundaries; - 5.1.1.4 Recreation, including golf courses, municipal, county or state parks (but not an amusement park), boating, fishing, hunting (where legally permitted), MARINAs, landings and any non-commercial recreation use; - 5.1.1.5 In a business, commercial or industrial district, any of the foregoing uses which are conducted for profit, or for which a fee or similar charge is made, and allowed within the Flood Plain District, provided that such uses are otherwise permitted in the district overlain by the Flood Plain District; - 5.1.1.6 Subject to General Laws, Chapter 131, Section 40 and 40A access across land within the district overlapped; and - 5.1.1.7 The Board of Appeals may grant a special permit to allow any use or STRUCTURE otherwise permitted in the district overlain by the Flood Plain District if it is clearly shown that the land intended for said use or structure is included within the Flood Plain District through mapping error, or that no portion of said proposed new use or structure will be below the flood plain elevation as defined in this Bylaw.
+Where a mapping error is claimed, the petitioner claiming the same shall bear the burden of demonstrating that the Flood Plain District is incorrect as it relates to the land subject to the special permit application. - 5.1.2 Floodway Data In Zones A and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge.

+5.1.2.1 Base Flood Elevation Data - Base flood elevation data is required for land divisions or proposed developments greater than 50 lots or 5 acres, whichever is lesser, within unnumbered A zones.